Why You Need a Personal Mission Statement

 It's incredibly easy to get caught up in an activity trap, in the busyness of life, to work harder and harder at climbing the ladder of success only to discover it's leaning against the wrong wall.

-A mission statement gives you a compass — not just a map.
-Maps tell you how to get somewhere; a compass tells you which direction actually matters to you.
+A mission statement acts like a compass.
+A map shows you how to get somewhere, but a compass points you in the direction that matters most to you.

 How to Write One

-Covey suggests starting with a thought experiment: imagine your own funeral.
-What would you want people to say about you — as a partner, a colleague, a friend?
-The life you’d want eulogized is the life your mission statement should point toward.
+Covey suggests a thought experiment: imagine your own funeral.
+What would you want people to say about you as a partner, colleague, or friend?
+The life you want remembered is the one your mission statement should guide you toward.

-There’s no perfect format.
-Some are a single sentence.
-Others are structured by life domain — family, work, health, personal growth.
-What matters is that it reflects you — not a polished version of who you think you should be.
+There’s no perfect way to write it.
+Some mission statements are just one sentence.
+Others cover areas like family, work, health, and personal growth.
+What’s important is that it reflects who you really are, not an idealized version of yourself.

 A Real Example